ExpressVPN Review (2022): Expensive, But High-Quality

-ExpressVPN has over 3000 servers in 94 countries all over the world.
-Thanks to this immense server network you can always find a server that meets your needs.
-Furthermore, you can change servers whenever and as much as you want when using ExpressVPN.
+ExpressVPN offers 3000+ servers spread across 94 countries.
+Thanks to this impressive server network you’ll always find a location that meets your needs.
+You can, of course, switch between servers whenever and as much as you want.

 - Asia Pacific: Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, Hong Kong, India, Indonesia, Japan, Kazakhstan, Kyrgyzstan, Laos, Macau, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Uzbekistan, and Vietnam.

-- Middle East & Africa: Algeria, Egypt, Israel, Kenya, and South Africa.
+- Middle East & Africa: Algeria (virtual via the Netherlands), Egypt, Israel, Kenya, and South Africa.

 Dedicated IP address

 Dedicated IP addresses are tied to your account, so nobody else can use them.
 Your IP remains the same every time you connect.
 Unfortunately, ExpressVPN doesn’t offer dedicated IPs (or static IPs, for that matter).

 The company opted for shared dynamic IP addresses.
 This means that you’ll get a different IP every time you connect to a server.
 It might even be the address you connected to before, depending on the availability.
 The “shared” part means that you’ll be sharing your IP with hundreds or thousands of active users.

 Shared IPs are excellent for torrenting, since your P2P traffic can get lost among other users with the same address.
 They ensure better privacy for the same reason.
 Having said that, to find that a VPN giant like ExpressVPN doesn’t give the option for dedicated IPs (even for an extra fee), is surprising.